How Much Does A Rook Piercing Hurt? (Pain Guide)

 Don’t try to show up to the studio under the influence of drugs or alcohol in order to dull the pain you’ll feel.
 You may not even be allowed in if you do.

-You should now have a much better grasp on what level of pain you should expect with a rook piercing and the factors that contribute to the pain level, as well.
+You should now have a much better grasp on what level of pain you might expect with a rook piercing and the factors that contribute to the pain level, as well.